Indoor air quality and its impacts

 Regular cleaning and maintenance

 Maintaining a regular cleaning routine helps reduce the buildup of dust, allergens, and other pollutants.
-It is important to use cleaning methods that do not reintroduce pollutants into the air.
+It's important to use cleaning methods that don't reintroduce pollutants into the air.

 Indoor air quality measurement methods